harshitpaunikar1/brand-tuned-support-assistant/.github/project-buildup-history.md

 - Task summary: Spent another hour on this: resolved a merge conflict that came up when I switched branches to check something else.
 - Deliverable: Wrapped it up properly this time.
+## 2025-01-02 - Day 2: Research pass

+- Task summary: Spent another hour on this: wrapped a repeated block in a helper function since it showed up three times.
+- Deliverable: Wrapped it up properly this time.